Manipal-Tata Medical College, Jamshedpur

 Manipal-Tata Medical College, Jamshedpur, established in 2020, is a private medical college located in Jamshedpur, Jharkhand.
 It is one of the first medical colleges in private-private partnerships in India.
-Manipal-Tata Medical College is affiliated with Tata Main Hospital (TMH) for (MBBS) courses and has an annual intake capacity of 150.
-This college is affiliated with the Manipal Academy of Higher Education and recognized by the National Medical Commission.
+Manipal-Tata Medical College is affiliated with Tata Main Hospital, Jamshedpur for (MBBS) courses and has an annual intake capacity of 200.

+Apart from MBBS, MTMC also offers B.Sc. and M.Sc. programs in Allied Health Sciences (AHS), in accordance with the National Commission of Allied Healthcare Professions.
+The AHS programs are offered in Cardiovascular Technology, Clinical Psychology, Medical Laboratory Technology, Medical Imaging Technology, Renal Replacement Therapy & Dialysis Technology, Exercise & Sports Sciences, Health Information Management and Optometry under the aegis of Manipal College for Health Professions, Manipal Academy of Higher Learning, Manipal - 576104, Karnataka, India.
+The college is affiliated with the Manipal Academy of Higher Education and recognized by the National Medical Commission.